MarineRoboticsGroup/SwarmRobot/README.md

 - Be sure to use USB3.x for the RealSense camera, otherwise you will run into limitations on depth+rgb throughput when testing in ROS.
 [Intel's website](https://www.intelrealsense.com/wp-content/uploads/2019/03/Depth_Camera_powered_by_Ethernet_WhitePaper.pdf)
 (Currently incomplete)
+- The Dynamixels require direct configuration from the Dynamixel Wizard 2.0 application, which can be downloaded onto any platform.
+For the computer to be able to communicate with each Dynamixel, we found that registering them on Wizard was the most simple.
+    - After connecting the Dynamixels to the NUC and a power source, scan for the connected motors on the Wizard.
+The XL430-W250 motors that we used were registered with 57600 baud rate and Protocol 2.0.
+    - Once they were registered via scanning, it was necessary to configure them to 'wheel mode' from the automatic 'joint mode'.
+This could be done through the control panel with 'Operating Mode', changing the mode to '1' or velocity-based.
+Editing the system controls is only possible when torque mode is turned off, but it should be turned on for running tests.
+    - Since the motors are mirrored, it's necessary to configure them to run in the same direction.
+This can also be done through Dynamixel Wizard 2.0, by checking 'Reverse-drive mode'.

 ## More information